-Collect financial contributions
+- Collect financial contributions

-Pay bills and reimburse expenses
+- Pay bills and reimburse expenses

-Provide automatic budget transparency
+- Provide automatic budget transparency

-Transact without incorporating your own legal entity
+- Transact without incorporating your own legal entity

 Spending from your Open Collective is simple: the person to be paid submits a receipt or invoice, you approve it, and they get paid.
 We believe that financial transparency creates stronger collaboration, so everyone can see how money flows in and out of your Collective.

 Some communities delegate financial decision-making to a specific person or role, some develop policies about what should be funded, and others have processes to make spending decisions together as a group.

-Some common expenses are hosting costs, documentation, community moderation, printing t-shirts and stickers, conference travel expenses, food at meetups, time spend working on specific features, or even paying someone to work on a project full time!
+Some common expenses are hosting costs, documentation, community moderation, printing t-shirts and stickers, conference travel expenses, food at meetups, time spent working on specific features, or even paying someone to work on a project full time!

-Expenses are visible publicly, so everyone can see how much money was spent and on what (though private details like emails, names, and addresses are only visible to that user and the Collective admins).
+Expenses are visible publicly, so everyone can see how much money was spent and on what (though private details like emails, names, and addresses are only visible to that user and the admins).

 Remove all tiers and turn off flexible contributions.